greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 I saw this piece posted on Facebook, with an introductory paragraph not found in the original, misattributed to Ron Howard.
 I was so struck by the horrible logic that I had to respond.
 The author is entitled to her opinions, but not to her own facts, nor is she entitled to shift from one point to another unrelated point because it sounds good or is convenient.

 This is presented as an example of something called "rational liberalism."
 This is a problem right off the bat.
 If something is rational, it is neither liberal nor conservative.
 It is rational.
 The author seems to be trying to wrap modern-day liberalism (AKA progressivism) in rationality to give it the intellectual weight it does not have.
-As an aside, when I looked up "rational liberalism" on DuckDuckGo, the first response on the list was the website Rational Liberal, which has as its motto "more feelings, more outrage."
-Feelings and outrage certainly are part of today's liberal / progressive mindset, but neither is rational.
+As an aside, when I did a search for "rational liberalism" on DuckDuckGo, the first response on the list was the website Rational Liberal, which has as its motto "more feelings, more outrage."
+Feelings and outrage certainly are part of today's liberal/progressive mindset, but neither is rational.

 ---